 Disease: Blights and fungus can affect plants, especially in wet, humid weather.

 Harvest Artichokes late in the season for individual meals, being careful not to disturb the root system any more than necessary.
+A frost will kill the foliage for the year. but, the roots take on a sweeter flavor.
 After the first frost in your area, dig out the remaining roots.
+Or, keep some of the roots in the ground for next year’s crop.

 If frost is in the weather forecast, cover-up artichoke plants to extend the growing season.